Bablu08/Bablu08/README.md

 ### 🚀 About Me
 - 🔭 I’m currently working on: my project
-- 🌱 I’m currently learning: MERN STACK, DSA
+- 🌱 I’m currently learning: MERN STACK, DSA, DevOps
 - 👯 I’m open to new ideas for collaboration (feel free to reach out!)
 - 🤔 I’m not looking for help at the moment
 - 💬 Ask me about: Front-end development